BonnieCSE/SISTR/sistr/README.md

 # Usage of script to run SISTR

 ## Note: Before running SISTR, lookup tables must be generated first.
-Custom lookup tables can be created by the user (see `simulations/`) or the user may use the available lookup tables found here (used in Mitra, et al. 2020): https://drive.google.com/drive/folders/1g70y6z6sU5DVpF6ZGzosNDVFFoXxnqmn?usp=sharing
+Custom lookup tables can be created by the user (see `simulations/`) or the user may use the available lookup tables found here (used in Mitra, et. al. 2020): https://drive.google.com/drive/folders/1g70y6z6sU5DVpF6ZGzosNDVFFoXxnqmn?usp=sharing

 ## Command to run SISTR
 python SISTR_v1.py constant_het denom_het constant_common denom_common eps_bins inFile use_het use_common use_bins num_bins abc_model lrt_model LRT_num_sims